 At North Carolina A&T State University, “What they’ve done is great.
 What they’ll do is even better.”
-And the new Engineering Research and Innovation Center (ERIC) building is helping the University do just that!
+And the new Engineering Research and Innovation Complex (ERIC) building will help the university do just that.

-Ranked No. 1 in the nation for undergraduate-level engineering degrees awarded to African Americans, the University was ready for a new, state-of-the-art interdisciplinary and multi-functional facility for academics, research, and community engagement.
-A scientific showpiece, the ERIC is an integral component of N.C.
-A&T’s College of Engineering.
+Ranked No. 1 in the nation for undergraduate-level engineering degrees awarded to African Americans, the university was ready for a new, state-of-the-art interdisciplinary and multi-functional facility for academics, research, and community engagement.
+A scientific showpiece, the ERIC will be an integral component of the university’s College of Engineering.

-When you stop by the ERIC, you’ll find students inventing new prototypes in the large markerspace, chatting with professors in the airy atrium, or debating energy savings versus embodied carbon on the green roof.
+When you stop by the ERIC, you’ll find students inventing new prototypes in the large makerspace, chatting with professors in the airy atrium, or debating energy savings versus embodied carbon in the courtyard.

 Energy Use Intensity

 Below the AIA 2030 Baseline